soccerGB/MSIExperiment/Readme.md

          docker run -it --label MSIProxyContainer clientImageName

-   3. Schedule a Container Monitor Task
+   3. Schedule a gloabl task to setup the MSI request forwarding

-         - This is a long running task, it jobs is to monitor the life cycle of each container with specific labels ("MSIProxyContainer" or "MSIClientContainer")
+         - This is a long running task, it jobs is to locate the MSIServiceClient container's ip addess before using it to set up the MSI request forwarding configuration.
+This configuration is done remotely via "docker exec" command into the
-         - When the ProxyContainer (container with MSIProxyContaienr label, was created, it records its ip address.
-         - For each newly created MSI client container, it will setup its portforwarding configuration remotely via "docker exec" command with proxy container ip address stored in above steps
-         - This task should also handle the required reconfiguration scenarios in cases that the ProxyContainer died and restarted
+           ProxyContainer container instance

   4. Launch app containers

          Example: